openedx/frontend-app-authn/README.rst

 Purpose
 ********

-This is a micro-frontend application responsible for the login, registration and password reset functionality.
+This is a 2U fork of a micro-frontend application responsible for the login, registration and password reset functionality.

 **What is the domain of this MFE?**